Starting Out

 Calculus courses at Colby

-- MA 119 & MA 120: Calculus with Pre-calculus I and II.
-This pair of courses together cover the same material as MA 125, but incorporates pre-Calculus material.
-Together they satisfy the Quantitative Reasoning (Q) requirement and all other requirements satisfied by MA 125.
-MA 119 by itself does not satisfy any requirement at the College, including the Q requirement.
-MA 119 is offered in the fall and MA 120 is offered in January.
-Admission is very limited.
+- MA119 & MA120: Calculus with Pre-calculus I and II.
+These two courses together cover the same material as MA125, but incorporate pre-calculus material.
+Together they satisfy the Quantitative Reasoning (Q) requirement and all other requirements satisfied by MA125.
+MA119 by itself does not satisfy any requirement at the College, including the Q requirement.
+MA119 is offered in the fall and MA120 is offered in January.
+MA119 is reserved for students who have not yet had a course in calculus, and lack proficiency in pre-calculus.
+To be able to register for the course a student must receive a placement questionnaire marker MA019.
+We offer a single section of MA119, and so the seats are limited.

 - MA125: Single-Variable Calculus.
 This is the beginning of the mainstream calculus sequence.
-It covers the same material as most high school Calculus courses (both AP and non-AP varieties).
+It covers the same material as most high school calculus courses (both AP and non-AP varieties).
 As this is a college course, the emphasis is much less computational and more conceptual than in many high school courses.
-This course is not open to students who have successfully completed a course that covers derivatives and integrals, including those of trigonmetric and exponential functions.
-The next natural course to take after this one is MA 160.
+MA125 is reserved for students who have not yet had a course in calculus, but have proficiency in pre-calculus.
+To be able to register for the course a student must first receive a placement marker MA025.
+This marker is a combination of the placement questionnaire marker MA019 and a passing grade on the pre-calculus placement test.
+The natural follow-up course to MA125 is MA160.

-- MA135: Honors Calculus I. This is the first course of the honors calculus sequence at Colby.
-It is an alternative to the MA 125/160 sequence, not a continuation.
-Here calculus is presented as a deductive mathematical theory, with emphasis on concepts, theorems, and their proofs.
-This is an ambitious choice and all students who enter this course have taken and done well in a full year of calculus in high school.
-You can learn more about what this course is about at this webpage.
-Students continuing their study of mathematics normally choose Math 165 after this course.
-Many continuing students choose to take Math 253 in addition to Math 165 after this course.
-Additionally, receiving an A- or above on MA 165 counts as completing MA 274 as well (for the purposes of requirements/prerequisites)!
+- MA135: Honors Calculus I (a.k.a.
+“Analyzing Calculus”).
+This is the first course of the honors calculus sequence at Colby.
+It is an alternative to the [MA125/MA130]/MA160 sequence, not a continuation.
+Calculus is presented as a deductive mathematical theory, with an emphasis on concepts and theorems.
+Students learn how to construct and de-construct mathematical arguments and practice the written form and communication of mathematical reasoning.
+This is an ambitious choice and all students who enter this course must have taken and done well in a prior full-year calculus course.
+You can learn more about this special course here.
+Students normally choose MA165 after this course.
+Many continuing students also take MA253 in addition to MA165 in the spring.
+Additionally, receiving a grade of A- or above in MA165 counts as also having completed MA274 for the purposes of requirements/prerequisites!
+To be able to register for MA135 a student must first receive a placement questionnaire marker MA030.

 - MA160: Series and Multivariable Calculus.
-This course is designed for students who have completed a year of high school calculus (both AP and non-AP varieties!) or MA 120/125/130 and have a solid understanding of limits, derivatives, and integrals.
-This class is best for students who are more interested in applications of Calculus rather than its intellectual foundations.
-Compared to high school courses, this course moves at a faster pace.
-After a period of adjustment, most students find the faster pace worthwhile.
-Students continuing their study of mathematics normally choose 253, 262, or 274 after this course.
+This course is designed for students who had a year-long course in calculus or have completed MA120/125/130, and have a comfortable understanding of limits, derivatives, and integrals.
+Compared to high school courses, MA160 moves at a faster pace.
+After a period of adjustment, most students find the faster pace acceptably challenging.
+Students normally choose MA253, MA262, or MA274 as follow-ups to this course.
+To be able to register for MA160 a student must first receive a placement questionnaire marker MA030.

 Non-calculus courses

 - MA253 or MA274.
-These are both very ambitious choices for first-year students, but they do make sense for some incoming students.
-Almost always, however, MA 135 or MA 160 is the better choice.
-If you are considering either MA253 or MA274, please email the Department Chair or Calculus Coordinator to discuss.
-If you place into these courses you will have satisfied the Q requirement and all other Calculus requirements.
+These are both very ambitious choices for incoming students.
+Almost in every case, MA135 or MA160 is a better choice.
+If you are considering either MA253 or MA274 as your initial math courses at Colby, please email the Department Chair or Calculus Coordinator to discuss.
+If you do place into these courses you will be deemed to have satisfied the Q requirement and all other calculus requirements.

 Mathematics course requirements by major